Final Recommendation Statement

 This Recommendation is out of date

-It has been replaced by the following: Prevention and Cessation of Tobacco Use in Children and Adolescents: Primary Care Interventions (2020) Interventions for Tobacco Smoking Cessation in Adults, Including Pregnant Persons (2021)
+It has been replaced by the following: Tobacco Use in Children and Adolescents: Primary Care Interventions (2020) Tobacco Smoking Cessation in Adults, Including Pregnant Persons: Interventions (2021)

 |All patients who use tobacco products||Tobacco cessation counseling is recommended on a regular basis for all patients who use tobacco products.||A|